 The Housing Wage refers to the hourly wage a household must earn at a single full-time job to afford the FMR for a two-bedroom unit at 30% of household income.

-- The housing wage for a two-bedroom unit was $12.80 per hour, which is the same as 0.9 full-time minimum-wage jobs.
+- The housing wage for a two-bedroom unit was $15.47 per hour, which is the same as 85.3 work hours at a minimum-wage job.